Skip to content

 • lint via cargo clippy --workspace --all-targets --locked -- -D warnings

-• docs sync via cargo run -p tq-docsgen --locked -- generate all
+• docs sync via cargo run -p tq-docsgen --locked -- generate all only when docs contract inputs, generated reference outputs, crates/tq-docsgen/**, crates/tq-cli/**, or crates/tq-rules/** change

-• docs site build via mise run docs-build
+• docs site build via mise run docs-build only when docs content, docs toolchain files, or docs generator inputs change

 • tests via cargo test --workspace --locked